YaserSU2023/MarkowitzOptimization/README.md

-# An ESG Mean-Variance Portfolio Optimization of a ESG focuesed investment in R
+# Markowitz Mean-Variance Portfolio Optimization of a ESG focuesed investment in R

 ![test](OCP.png)